Anthropic Standard Contractual Clauses SCC Module 2 Module 3 GDPR data transfer

 Are Anthropic’s SCCs GDPR compliant?

 Yes — Anthropic uses the current 2021 EU Commission SCCs, which are the legally valid transfer mechanism under Article 46(2)(c) GDPR.
 However, SCCs are a legal authorization for the transfer, not a guarantee of equivalent protection in practice.
 Following the Schrems II judgment, companies must still carry out a Transfer Impact Assessment and document supplementary measures where needed.
-The EU-US Data Privacy Framework (DPF) may provide an alternative adequacy basis for covered Anthropic transfers — the current certification status should be verified at the time of procurement.
+If a procurement team relies on another transfer basis for a particular importer, that should be documented separately and not assumed from the Anthropic SCC text alone.

 Do I need a Transfer Impact Assessment for Anthropic?